 But science shows us that the feeling of control, even an illusory feeling of control, can reduce stress and thereby increase performance.

 Why Superstitions Work

-I have my own rituals and started to wonder, does everyone?
-I reached out to my favorite salespeople that I’ve worked with over the years, and here’s what they had to say about superstitions:
+I’ve had my own rituals throughout my career and started to wonder, does everyone?
+So I asked my favorite salespeople that I’ve worked with over the years, and here’s what they had to say about superstitions:

 “I NEVER celebrate a verbal close or tell my CEO a deal is done until I get final signature from my client.”